joinbox/dash-video/README.md

 # dash-video

-A web component for playing back demo videos
+A web component for playing back videos

-- support for auto play on all platforms
+- auto play on all platforms
 - non fullscreen videos on the iphone
-- dash, adaptive video support (webm, vp9, ogg vorbiss)
+- dash, adaptive video support (webm, vp9, ogg vorbis)
 - html5 video support (any format supported by the browser)
 - support for media queries on the video sources

-Known problems:
+Known issues:

 - no controls
-- no audio on iOS
+- iOS (non fullscreen / autoplay): no audio, only short videos, up to 720p video
 - the pain in the ass of encoding videos
-- dash is slow on android devices (disable playback using media queries)
+- dash is slow on android devices (you can disable playback using media queries)

 Made possible by